Epictek/WiiFlow_Mod6/README.md

 # WiiFlow Mod6
 The unofficial WiiFlow 6
 https://github.com/iamerror80/WiiFlow_Mod6/releases
+January 2025 important note: the folder structure issue in main zip file that prevented the app from booting has been fixed.

 ## Description
 I've been working on this fork of WiiFlow for quite a long time for my own personal use and decided I should eventually release it.